xavi-pi/mealPlanner/README.md

 - Secondary Password for GMail account
     - app specific password

-With this in hand, open the notebook, add your information and run it.
+With this in hand, open the email_commons.py file add your gmail username and password, and run it.

+   python3 robot_sidekick.py -r adenipx@gmail.com -d 5 -p 10

 ## Notes